Skip to main content

 6. Guidance and Recommendations

-- If the registered server information is incorrect, the user will fail to connect when attempting to log in.
-Please pay attention to avoid typos, especially when entering IP, port, and ID/PW.
+• If the registered server information is not accurate, the user will fail to connect when attempting to access.
+Please be especially careful to avoid typos when entering IP, port, ID/PW.

-- Currently, the connection test feature is not provided during the registration phase, so it is necessary to check in advance whether server access permissions are properly set before registration.
+• Currently, the connection test feature is not provided in the registration stage, so it is necessary to check in advance whether the server access permissions are set correctly before registration.